-Unlike some towns, Joppa isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Joppa are a mix of both white- and blue-collar jobs.
-Overall, Joppa is a town of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Joppa who work in office and administrative support (13.85%), sales jobs (10.91%), and management occupations (10.76%).
+Joppa is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Joppa is a town of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Joppa who work in office and administrative support (11.60%), sales jobs (9.04%), and management occupations (8.06%).

 Also of interest is that Joppa has more people living here who work in computers and math than 95% of the places in the US.

-One of the nice things about Joppa is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Joppa is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-Joppa is a somewhat ethnically-diverse town.
+Joppa is a very ethnically-diverse town.
 The people who call Joppa home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Joppa residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Joppa include Irish, English, Italian, and Polish.
+Important ancestries of people in Joppa include German, Irish, Italian, English, and Polish.

 The most common language spoken in Joppa is English.
-Other important languages spoken here include Spanish and African languages.
+Other important languages spoken here include Polish and Italian.